 The current recommendation is to screen high risk individuals at an interval determined by the individual risk factors.

 Your doctor will explain what type of abnormalities they are looking for.
-Examples include atypical moles and melanoma as well as other types of skin cancer such as BCC and SCC .
+Examples include atypical moles and melanoma as well as other types of skin cancer such as Basal Cell Carcinoma (BCC) and Squamous Cell Cancer (SCC).